KabilPreethamK/tubelearns/README.md

 ## Features

 - Extracts video transcripts from YouTube videos.
-- Cleans transcripts by removing unwanted elements like music and applause.
 - Saves cleaned transcripts into separate text files.
 - Supports individual video URLs, batch processing from a list of URLs, and entire playlists.
 - Streamlines the dataset collection process for machine learning applications.
-- New Feature: Tokenization and Punctuation Removal for text preprocessing.
+- New Feature: Tokenization and Punctuation Removal for text preprocessing and cleaning.

 ## Installation